coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-10-arraylist-clear-method-in-java.md

 ```
 arrayList.clear()
 ```

+---

+The example java program used in the above article can be found at [this GitHub repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/arraylist-clear-method-in-java).

 If you know anything else about the `clear()` method of the [ArrayList class](https://coderolls.com/arraylist-in-java/), kindly write it in the comment section below.